-Chippewa Trail is a 3.4 mile lightly trafficked out and back trail located near Pike, NH that features beautiful wild flowers and is rated as moderate.
+Chippewa Trail is a 3.4 mile lightly trafficked out and back trail located near Pike, New Hampshire that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash